Ajay Kakkar, Baron Kakkar

-Ajay Kumar Kakkar, Baron Kakkar (born 28 April 1964) is an emeritus professor of surgery at University College London and life peer.
+Ajay Kumar Kakkar, Baron Kakkar (born 28 April 1964) is an emeritus professor of surgery at University College London and a life peer.

 Early life and education

 Ajay Kakkar was born in 1964 in Dartford to professor of vascular surgery Vijay Kakkar and his wife, a consultant anaesthetist.

 He was educated at Alleyn's School in London before gaining admission to King's College London, where he gained first a BSc degree in basic medical sciences with pharmacology in 1985 and then an MBBS medical degree (with Distinction in Surgery) in 1988.
 Subsequently, he was awarded a PhD by Imperial College London in 1998, with his thesis titled "Tissue factor, thrombin generation and cancer".

 Kakkar was elected as a Fellow of the Royal College of Surgeons of England (FRCS) in 1992 and a Fellow of the Royal College of Physicians of Edinburgh (FRCPE) in 2011.
 He is also a Fellow of the Academy of Medical Sciences (FMedSci).

 His father was a pioneer in the use of low-molecular weight heparin therapy, and he followed in his footsteps as a surgeon and medical researcher.